-Record: whether valid informed consent was given or a decision to supply was made in the individual's best interests in accordance with the Mental Capacity Act 2005 name of individual, address, date of birth, allergies and GP with whom the individual is registered (or record where an individual is not registered with a GP) name of member of staff who supplied the product date of supply dose, form and route of administration of the product quantity supplied batch number and expiry date advice given; including advice given if the individual is excluded or declines treatment details of any adverse drug reactions and actions taken that the product was supplied via PGD All records should be clear, legible and contemporaneous Contact details for the individual must be recorded.
-Local arrangements nust ensure that contact is made between the designated centre and all ndividuals to discuss further supplies of ciprofloxacin or an alternative antibiotic, where appropriate.
-A computerised or manual record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy. -- --
+Records Record: whether valid informed consent was given or a decision to supply was made in the individual's best interests in accordance with the Mental Capacity Act 2005 name of individual, address, date of birth, allergies, and GP with whom the individual is registered (or record where an individual is not registered with a GP) name of member of staff who supplied the product name and brand of the product date of supply dose, form and route of administration of the product quantity supplied batch number and expiry date advice given including advice given if the individual is excluded or declines treatment details of any adverse drug reactions and actions taken that the product was supplied via PGD All records should be signed and dated (or password-controlled on records) All records should be clear, legible and contemporaneous.
+Contact details for the individual must be recorded.
+Local arrangements must ensure that contact is made between the designated centre and all individuals to discuss further supplies of ciprofloxacin or an alternative antibiotic, where appropriate.
+A computerised or manual record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy.